FuseInfoTech/wordpress-send2crm-plugin/send2crm/README.txt

 == Description ==

-Send2CRM by FuseIT seamlessly connects all your websites with your CRM.
-Leverage automation & AI, real-time customer insights, and dynamic website personalization all from within Salesforce to boost your sales conversion rates and shorten your sales cycle.
-This plugin integrates these features into your Wordpress website.
+Send2CRM by FuseIT seamlessly integrates your WordPress site with Salesforce CRM.
+Capture leads, automatically sync form data to Salesforce, leverage automation and AI-powered insights, real-time customer activity, and dynamic website personalization all from within Salesforce to boost conversion rates and shorten your sales cycle.

 **The advantages of Send2CRM in WordPress**
 Turn website activity into sales-ready insights, right inside Salesforce.
 Send2CRM connects your WordPress site directly to your CRM, giving your team the context they need to personalize outreach and close deals faster.